vnhuynh/Ecosystem-Analysis--NDVI-AGB-and-AGC/README.md

 # Ecosystem Analysis
-# Generating NDVI, above-ground biomass, and above-ground carbon stock d in QGIS software.
+# Generating NDVI, above-ground biomass, and above-ground carbon stock in QGIS software and Python.

 Quick & Easy Workflow for Mapping NDVI, Biomass, and Carbon Stock.
 This repository provides tools and a step-by-step guide using QGIS and remote sensing data (Sentinel-2, Landsat, Planet) to: